johnrm174/model-railway-signalling/README.md

       start_delay:int - Delay (in seconds) before changing to DANGER (default=5) time_delay:int - Delay (in seconds) for cycling through the aspects (default=5)

+set_approach_control - Used when a diverging route has a lower speed restriction to the main line
-set_approach_control - Puts the signal into "Approach Control" Mode where the signal will display a particular
+                       Puts the signal into "Approach Control" Mode where the signal will display a more restrictive aspect/state (either DANGER or CAUTION) to approaching trains.
+As the Train approaches, the signal will then be "released" to display its "normal" aspect.
-                       aspect/state (either Red or Yellow) to approaching trains.
-As the Train approaches the signal, the signal should then be "released" to display the normal aspect.
-Normally used for diverging routes which have a lower speed restriction to the main line.
-When a signal is set in "approach control" mode then the signals behind will display the appropriate aspects when updated (based on the signal ahead). for "Release on Red" these would be the normal aspects.
-For "Release on Yellow", assuming 4 aspect signals, the signals
+                       When a signal is in "approach control" mode the signals behind will display the appropriate aspects (when updated based on the signal ahead).
+These would be the normal aspects for "Release on Red" but for "Release on Yellow", the signals behind
-                       behind will display flashing single yellow and flashing double yellow aspects.
   Mandatory Parameters:
       sig_id:int - The ID for the signal
   Optional Parameters:
       release_on_yellow:Bool - True = Yellow Approach aspect, False = Red Approach aspect (default=False)

 clear_approach_control - This "releases" the signal to display the normal aspect and should be called when
-                           a train is approaching the signal (so the signal clears in front of the driver) Note that signals can also be released when the "release control button" is activated (which is displayed just in front of the signal if specified at signal creation time) Mandatory Parameters:
+                         a train is approaching the signal.
+Note that signals can also be released when the "release button" (displayed just in front of the signal if specified when the signal was created) is activated - manually or via an external sensor event sig_id:int - The ID for the signal

-      sig_id:int - The ID for the signal
+approach_control_set (sig_id) - returns if the signal is subject to approach control (True='active')
+                 Function DEPRECATED (will be removed from future releases) - use signal_state instead
 </pre>

 ## Track Occupancy Functions